 - 48. The proposed dedication of portion of Lot 800 has been assessed from an asset management perspective. - 49.
 The proposed road does not provide any benefit to the public; its purpose is to provide access to one landowner (the owner of Lot 800).
-If the City supports the dedication of portion of Lot 800, the road would be a local road and the City would automatically become responsible for the care and control of the road.
-Therefore, it is recommended that the City support the proposed dedication of portion of Lot 800 as road reserve, subject to MRWA entering into a legal agreement in which MRWA agrees to take on responsibility for the long-term maintenance of the proposed road.
+If the City were to support the dedication of portion of Lot 800, the road would be a local road and the City would automatically become responsible for the care and control of the road.
+Therefore, it is recommended that the City does not support the proposed dedication of portion of Lot 800 as road reserve. - Alternatively, the Department of Planning, Lands & Heritage could create a Crown Reserve, comprised of the relevant portion of Lot 800, for the purpose of 'Road' with a Management Order in favour of MRWA.
+This would allow the creation of the proposed access road, as required by MRWA for the purposes of the Roe Highway/Kalamunda Road Interchange Project, whilst also ensuring that the care and control of the road vests in MRWA.